efskap/dota2-hudselector/README.md

 Requirements
 ===

-- Python 3
+- Python 3 (if not using binary)
+- Windows (Linux untested)

 Instructions
 ===
-Run main.py with python 3, pick your HUD, and then choose "Default HUD" from the shared content menu in-game.
+Run main.py with python 3 (Or download hudselector.zip and run the Windows binary), pick your HUD, and then choose "Default HUD" from the shared content menu in-game.

 Screenshots
 ===